Published on May 6, 2019

 - Mix materials

 The subject of what to hang over a console table is one that could go on all day, but a mirror is always a good choice.
 Depending on location however, your space may be better served with a large piece of art hanging over your console.
-But if you have an interesting object, such as a juju hat, very large basket, or collection of straw hats or artifacts that you’d like to display, go for it.
+If you have an interesting object, very large basket, or collection of straw hats or artifacts that you’d like to display, go for it.
 Just make sure the scale is correct for the table.

 Here is an example of a console table with framed art above it.
 You can really stretch your creative legs on what to hang over this versatile piece of furniture as long as you love the look of whatever is on the wall paired with the table.